Top Five Reasons to Embrace Float Nursing

 #1: You Get Experience in Different Units

 Maybe you’re a labor and delivery nurse being asked to work in postpartum or the mother/baby unit.
-Diversifying your experiences as a nurse can only add more depth your skills pool, strengthen your resume and make you more marketable.
+Whatever the case, taking on float nurse responsibilities means more than just filling in gaps at a healthcare facility, you’re also gaining unparalleled experience across different units, making you a more valuable team member.
+Diversifying your experiences as a nurse can only add more depth to your skills pool, strengthen your resume and make you more marketable.
 Also, you just might fall in love with a unit you’d never even considered.
+Consider expanding your skills in exciting fields, like being a telemetry nurse to boost your career path.

 Many nurses are apprehensive to float because they’re afraid of royally messing up and jeopardizing their license.
 We never want you to feel uncomfortable in any situation on assignment.
 If you’re asked to float to a unit you’re not comfortable with, you need to have a conversation with a charge RN or manager letting them know your concern.
 If they persist, reach out to your recruiter or your clinical liaison immediately—we’ve got your back.